armandfardeau/dinghy-ffv4/Readme.md

 ```
 then visit `http://localhost:1313/dinghy-ffv4/`

-`master` branch is deployed automatically
+`main` branch is deployed automatically